tymyrddin/purple/source/docs/foundations/organisational-development/roleplay.md

 Roleplay is one of the most powerful tools available in organisational development work, and one of the most underused in professional settings.
-The reluctance is understandable: it feels exposing, it can feel childish, and in organisations where performance and appearance matter it carries risk.
+The reluctance is understandable: it feels exposing, it can feel childish, and in organisations where performance and appearance count it carries risk.
 That reluctance is itself instructive.
 The things that make roleplay uncomfortable are often exactly the things that make it useful.

 ## Roleplay's pull